 A walk along the Ghats and through the labyrinth of narrow back streets is one of the best things to do in Varanasi.
 Outside of the Ghats and old city it is easy to get around by auto rickshaw.
 Or of course, there is transport by boat on the river Ganges.

-Where to eat / Cafes in Varanasi
+Where To Eat: Cafes in Varanasi

 Sampling the local street food and finding a nook to sip masala chai and watch the world go by is part of the quintessential Varanasi experience.
-There are numerous cafes and restaurants that offer a range of cuisines, vegan and vegetarian foods.

 - Blue Lassi: A tiny, hole-in-the-wall yoghurt shop famous for churning out sought after Lassis and cold yoghurt since 1925.